Kelly Davis, MDPediatric Sports Medicine

 During her time at Vanderbilt University, she served as a team physician for a high school and for several collegiate teams including Vanderbilt football, baseball, cross country, track and field, and Belmont University men’s and women’s basketball, track and field, cross country, tennis, baseball, softball, soccer, golf, and cheer.
 In addition, she was one of the team physicians for the Nashville Sounds, a minor-league baseball team who are the Triple-A-affiliate Oakland A’s.

-Dr. Davis remains active as an athlete.
-She has played soccer and tennis since childhood, and continues to play competitive tennis today.
-She and her husband live in Orange county and enjoy hiking, camping, and exploring the outdoors with their dog and new born son.
+Dr. Davis remains active as an athlete and can personally empathize with the process of both physical and metal recovery from an injury.
+She has played multiple sports, most competitively, soccer and tennis since childhood.
+She continues to play competitive tennis today.
+She and her husband live in Orange County and enjoys hiking, camping, biking, and exploring the outdoors with their two sons.